509 BCE – traditional date for the founding of the Roman Republic

 The civil war period which brought the curtain down on the Republic was one in which many lost all they possessed, while others rose spectacularly in wealth and status.
 Many throughout the Mediterranean world were deprived of land and livelihood; Roman veterans on the other hand were granted new lands to settle.
 Their officers did even better.
 Centurions, who had originally joined the army as common soldiers, became the leaders of the new colonies and founded landowning families of their own.

 In the upper classes, the ups and downs of fortune could be just as dramatic.
-Many equestrian businessmen made their fortunes, but many Italian landowners lost some or all of their estates to new colonists.
-Senatorial politicians and generals became fabulously wealthy from their generous share of the booty of conquest, but if the wheel of political fortune turned against them their enemies could grab their wealth and their lives from them.
+Equestrian businessmen made fortunes, but many Italian landowners lost some or all of their estates to new colonists.
+Senatorial politicians and generals became fabulously wealthy from their generous share of the booty of conquest, but if the wheel of political fortune turned against them their enemies could grab their wealth and their lives from them (as in the struggle between Marius and Sulla or the proscriptions of Antony and Octavian after Julius Caesar’s assassination).
 These years saw the disappearance of famous Roman families which had produced consuls generation after generation; in their place appeared many new men of obscure origin, from all over Italy.

 Early Rome had not been a major commercial centre; the expansion of Roman political power, however, went hand in hand with an expansion of Roman commercial interests.
 During the second century Rome became the leading commercial and financial centre in the Mediterranean world.